Why Eating Fresh Greens Is Beneficial And Keeps You Healthy

 All-around protection by eating fresh greens

-Green foods naturally contain not only chlorophyll and magnesium but almost all of the micronutrients, including the beta-carotene from which the body can produce Vitamin A for the eyes and the mucous membranes, the vitamins C and K, folic acid, Vitamin B6, copper, calcium, potassium and trace elements in a balanced combination.
+Green foods naturally contain not only chlorophyll and magnesium but almost all of the micronutrients, including the beta-carotene from which the body can produce Vitamin A for the eyes and the mucous membranes, the vitamins C and K, folic acid, Vitamin B6, copper, calcium, potassium, and trace elements in a balanced combination.

-Even omega-3 fatty acids are found in green leaves as well as all essential amino acids.
+Even omega-3 fatty acids are found in green leaves, as well as all essential amino acids.

 Wonders in concentrated form

-How you can eat as much chlorophyll as possible
+How can you eat as much chlorophyll as possible

-Moringa is also an excellent source of chlorophyll.
+See also > Moringa is also an excellent source of chlorophyll.

 MORINGA, THE MAGIC TREE OF LIFE, AND ITS AMAZING BENEFITS